 It’s long been an adventure watching Kendrick Perkins with a basketball in his hands.
-There have been passes to both empty spaces and opposing players, post ups that went nowhere and mid-range jumpers that have barely grazed the rim.
+There have been passes to both empty spaces and opposing players, post ups that went nowhere and mid-range jumpers that barely grazed the rim.

 Despite those moments, Scott Brooks still likes to involve his starting center in the offense because of all the other good things he does.
-After all, it’s damaging to have a player on the court who never shoots the ball.
-Perkins is already in the bottom-10 in the NBA in field goals attempted per-36-minutes (Steven Adams as well, to be fair).
+After all, it’s damaging to have a player on the court who never shoots the ball, and Perkins is already in the bottom-10 in the NBA in field goals attempted per-36-minutes (Steven Adams also, to be fair).
 Arguably the easiest and most valuable solution would be to not start him.
 A second, similar solution would be to play him the least possible minutes he’s content with.
 Both seem to have little to no chance of happening outside of a Finals matchup with Miami, so another alternative is to make halfway-decent lemonade with $9 million worth of lemons.

 Just where Perkins is best with the ball, though, is tough to answer.
 He’s usually not quick enough to contribute to fast breaks and has trouble finishing around the rim in general, second-worst among big men with 50 or more attempts within the restricted area.
-The extra half-second he takes to bend his knees before elevating effects him the most around that part of the floor, allowing quick-recovering defenders to turn open layups into heavily contested ones.
+The extra half-second he takes to bend his knees before elevating impacts him the most around that part of the floor, allowing quick-recovering defenders to turn open layups into heavily contested ones.
 That’s a problem nobody else in the Thunder’s otherwise freakishly athletic rotation seems to have.

-And percentage-wise, Perkins’ shot hasn’t been bad over the last two seasons, shooting 39.8 percent.
-The sample size is small, though, as he’s only averaged less than one mid-range jumper per game.
-I don’t think there’s ever been a ~40 percent shooter from that area who has air balled or barely grazed rim on so many shots as he has:
+Then there’s Perkins’ jump shot, one that gets little to no respect for good reason but I can’t blame him for hoisting one anyway.
+It’s often an attempt to penalize his defenders for choosing to disrupt off-ball movement, but some jumpers come in the flow of the game like as the beneficiary of a drive-and-kick.
+Percentage-wise, Perkins’ shot hasn’t been bad over the last two seasons, shooting 39.8 percent.
+The sample size is small, though, as he’s only averaged less than one mid-range jumper per game, and I’m not sure there’s ever been a ~40 percent shooter from that area who has air balled or barely grazed rim on so many shots as he has:

+Believe it or not, he’s shown off a floater.
 It doesn’t exactly mimic Shawn Marion’s, but the floater from the 280-pound center has been an effective way (he’s 10-for-15, according to video from NBA.com) to capitalize on attention Durant draws from multiple defenders.
 Surely he’d benefit off Russell Westbrook too if he were healthy.

 Below are a few examples in slideshow format.